davidxcheng/carta/README.md

 ## Current State (Moi Jouni:-)
 You can create nodes.
 And delete nodes!
 You can also move them around and edit the title.
 That is all.
-I'm working on drwing lines between the nodes.
+I'm working on drawing lines between the nodes.